MacOS/ReKlaSat-3D/README.md

-# Semantic Segmentation of Point Clouds Derived from Tri-Stereo Pleiades Satellite Imagery
+# Semantic Segmentation of Point Clouds Derived from Tri-Stereo Pleiades Satellite Imagery with Generalized Sparse Convolutional Neural Networks
-We study the utility of point clouds derived from tri-stereo satellite imagery for semantic1segmentation for Convolutional Neural Networks (CNNs).
+We study the utility of point clouds derived from tri-stereo satellite imagery for semantic segmentation for \glspl{cnn}.
 In particular, we examine if the geometric information, additional to color, has an influence on the segmentation performance for segmenting clutter, roads, buildings, trees, and vehicles.
+In this regard, we train a Convolutional Neural Network that uses generalized sparse convolution one time solely on geometric information, and one time on geometric as well as color information.

 # Requirements
 - Ubuntu 14.04 or higher